Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Abstract

 \section{Abstract}

 A usual code for quantum wiretap channel requires an auxiliary random variable subject to the perfect uniform distribution.
 However, it is difficult to prepare such an auxiliary random variable.
 We propose a code that requires only an auxiliary random variable subject to a non-uniform distribution instead of the perfect uniform distribution.
 Further, we evaluate the exponential decreasing rate of leaked information and derive its equivocation rate.
+For practical constructions, we also discuss the security when our code consists of a linear error correcting code.